damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Metadata/7. Maintenance/README.md

  - Detection of defective component
  - Fault elimination
- - verification of fault elimination
+ - Verification of fault elimination

 #### *3. Repair of defective components*